minhsify/minhsify/README.md

 # Overview
-Web App Kit is a boilerplate to create Front-End web applications based on Bootstrap.
-It has all the essential tools for building high-quality, cross-platform, responsive web pages.
+This template is a boilerplate to create Front-End web applications based on Bootstrap.
+It has all essential tools for building seamless, cross-platform and responsive web pages.

 ## Technologies used